-Procedures must be performed with image guidance, either fluoroscopy or CT.
+Procedures must be performed with image guidance, either fluoroscopy or CT with contrast, to confirm intraarticular placement.
+Procedures may be performed without contrast if there is a documented contrast allergy.

 Sacroiliac Joint Injections

 Diagnostic intraarticular sacroiliac joint injections

 The primary utility of diagnostic intraarticular sacroiliac joint injections (anesthetic only) is to determine if the sacroiliac joint is the primary pain generator for the patient's low back pain in anticipation of a planned surgical fusion of the sacroiliac joint only.
 The patient's pain level should be obtained prior to injection to accurately determine response.
 If there are provocative activities associated with the patient's pain, the individual can engage in such activities prior to and after the injection to aid in diagnosis.